Improwised/repairrabbit.github.io/content/blog/easy-employee-management.md

 Organizations that track employee performance and productivity can identify high-performing individuals or teams, and those that could use a boost.

 ### Real-Time Feedback

-Insights pulled from an annual performance management aren’t presented in real time, hindering your ability to make immediate strategy adjustments when issues or concerns arise.
+Insights pulled from annual performance management aren’t presented in real time, hindering your ability to make immediate strategy adjustments when issues or concerns arise.

 ### Increased Goal Visibility